 ATI Training — Home Inspection Institute

-- Field training and association support are also aspects that they provide to their members.
+• Field training and association support are also aspects they provide to their members.

-- Enrolling with ATI costs $695, and there are financing options available as well as discounts for military veterans and first responders.
+• Enrolling with ATI costs $695, and financing options and discounts for military veterans and first responders are available.

 Professional Home Inspection Institute (PHII)

-- PHII offers multiple courses, marketing resources, and business support for Inspectors who are new and Inspectors who have established themselves over the years.
+• PHII offers multiple courses, marketing resources, and business support for new Inspectors and Inspectors who have established themselves over the years.

-- Each course is estimated to take about 1-2 weeks to complete and will always be accessible to members.
+• Each course is estimated to take 1-2 weeks to complete and will always be accessible to members.

-- Their online Home Inspector Certification course costs $595, and there are other many other optional courses that can be enrolled in for as little as $99.
+• Their online Home Inspector Certification course costs $595; other optional courses can be enrolled in for as little as $99.

 Final points on how to be a home inspector in Pennsylvania

-Those who are choosing to start their journey as a Home Inspector in Pennsylvania will have quite a few choices to make.
-There are no state-given certifications, giving Inspectors the option to receive an education of their choice, if any at all.
+Those choosing to start their journey as a Home Inspector in Pennsylvania will have quite a few choices.
+There are no state-given certifications, giving Inspectors the option to receive an education of their choice if any at all.

 Home Inspectors in the state do have to comply with Pennsylvania’s requirement of joining a qualified not-for-profit organization.
-These organizations must have certain guidelines set in place and its members must follow set practices for the State of Pennsylvania to recognize this status.
+These organizations must have specific guidelines, and their members must follow set practices for the State of Pennsylvania to recognize this status.

-Pennsylvania also ranks as one of the most affordable states to live in within the country, making it an attractive choice for families and individuals looking to relocate from other states or from other areas within the state.
+Pennsylvania also ranks as one of the most affordable states in the country, making it an attractive choice for families and individuals looking to relocate from other states or other areas within the state.
 According to the 2020 Census, Pennsylvania’s population grew by 2.4% since 2010.
-This creates a great opportunity for Home Inspectors to gain business year-round.
+This creates an excellent opportunity for Home Inspectors to gain business year-round.

 Some essential items to remember about becoming a Home Inspector in Pennsylvania include:

-- Enrolling in a training school can be extremely beneficial for preparing to take any exams and can help you network within your new community.
+• Enrolling in a training school can be highly beneficial for preparing for exams and help you network within your new community.

 If you’re considering a Home Inspector in Pennsylvania career and would like to partner with a company that can provide you with all of the business-related tools you’ll need to complete inspections efficiently, reach customers through marketing efforts, and more – contact our team at HomeGauge.com today.